Issues with searching and editing reservations

 The shopping centre Kamppi is not to be missed when staying with us.
 The newest shopping place in Helsinki offers a diverse selection of clothing, shoes, toys, interior design and sporting goods, as well as ethnic and Finnish restaurants.
 You can find many international brands, including Björn Borg, Calvin Klein, Guess, Marc O'Polo, Polarn och Pyret and Timberland.

-SOMETHING FOR THE KIDS
+SOMETHING FOR THE WHOLE FAMILY

 Natural History Museum of Helsinki